Nurbanu Sultan: Theories about her origin

-There are several theories about the ethnic roots of Nurbanu.
-Although no theory is definitively demonstrated, the theory of Venetian origins is both the best known and the most accredited and which receives the greatest consensus among historians.
+There are several theories about the ethnic origins of Nurbanu.
+It is claimed that she was of Venetian, Greek, or Jewish origin.

+Although none of these theories has been definitively proven, the Venetian-origin theory is the best known, the most widely accepted, and the one that receives the greatest consensus among historians.

 Cecilia Venier-Baffo

 In 1900, Emilio Spagni claimed that she was a Venetian patrician, illegitimate daughter of Nicolò Venier and Violante Baffo, abducted on Paros when it was captured by Ottoman admiral Hayreddin Barbarossa in the Third Ottoman-Venetian War.
 The opinion that Nurbanu Sultan was Cecilia Venier-Baffo has been followed by Franz Babinger in his article about Nurbanu Sultan for Dizionario Biografico degli Italiani.

-Kale Kartanou
+Kalē Kartanou

-In 1992, historian Benjamin Arbel reassessed an older theory that Nurbanu was a Greek from Corfu named Kale Kartanou, daughter of Nikolaos Kartanos and abducted from the island in 1537, judging it plausible if not absolutely proven.
+In 1992, historian Benjamin Arbel reassessed an older theory that Nurbanu was a Greek from Corfu named Kalē Kartanou, daughter of Nikolaos Kartanos and abducted from the island in 1537, judging it plausible if not absolutely proven.
 According to this theory, Venetian senators arbitrarily chose to create a new identity for her as Cecilia Venier-Baffo, and she adopted it for political and material gains.
 This theory has been accepted by Italian historian Maria Pia Pidani, and Turkish historian Emrah Safa Gürkan, among others.
 According to the latter historian, the fact that she "forge[d] a trans-imperial link in order to ingratiate herself with the Venetians suggests that the Ottomans, too, considered the common background as a diplomatic asset".